-Scenario 1: Many-to-One Data Migration
+Scenario 1: Instance-level Many-to-One Data Migration

 Data migration aims to migrate the entire database.
-Multiple databases can be migrated at the instance level.
+Multiple databases can be migrated at the instance level (for example, migrating data from source 1, 2, and 3 to the destination database in Figure 10-4).
 Databases with the same name in the source system cannot be migrated and database name mapping is not supported.